Flower Drum Song (film): Casting

 The film was the first to feature a cast almost entirely consisting of Asian Americans (one of the few speaking white parts being that of a mugger), including dancers, though three of the singers used for dubbing were not Asian.
 At the time, the practice of yellowface was more common than Asian actors playing Asian roles (see Examples of yellowface).

-Starring in the movie were Nancy Kwan, James Shigeta, Benson Fong, James Hong, Reiko Sato, Victor Sen Yung, and the original Broadway cast members Jack Soo, Miyoshi Umeki, and Juanita Hall (an African American actress who had previously played Pacific Islander Bloody Mary in the Broadway and film productions of Rodgers and Hammerstein's South Pacific).
+Starring in the movie were Nancy Kwan, James Shigeta, Benson Fong, James Hong, Reiko Sato, Victor Sen Yung, and the original Broadway cast members Jack Soo, Miyoshi Umeki, and Juanita Hall (an African American actress who had previously played the Tonkinese Bloody Mary in the Broadway and film productions of Rodgers and Hammerstein's South Pacific).

 For an episode of the contemporary TV show Wagon Train, white actor Arnold Stang was cast in yellowface wearing rubber eyelids.
 For this casting decision, the reason given was that "all of Hollywood's Oriental actors were busy making Flower Drum Song".

 Anna May Wong had been scheduled to play the part of Madam Liang, but she died in February 1961, before production began.
 Kwan was cast in the role of Linda Low when she met Ross Hunter, the producer of Flower Drum Song, at a party after he saw her film debut in the 1960 film adaptation of The World of Suzie Wong.
 Kwan's hiring was announced in February 1961.

 Changes from musical and novel

 Among changes for the film, the song "Like a God" was changed from a song into a presentation of beat poetry.
-The film (and earlier stage version) is lighter-hearted than the novel upon which it is based.
+The film (and earlier stage version) is more light-hearted than the novel upon which it is based.
 For example, while Helen is simply left alone and broken-hearted in the musical and film versions, Ta's rejection of her prompts her to commit suicide in the novel.
 In the novel, Mei Li does not arrive in Chinatown illegally, nor does she have an arranged marriage with Sammy Fong (the character was created for the musical and film).